sevidmusic/Roady/README.md

    Run: `chmod -R 0755 $HOME/SingleAppWebsite/*.sh`

+Note: This will not be necessary in the future, see issue [#111](https://github.com/sevidmusic/DarlingDataManagementSystem/issues/111).

 ### App Data

 The Darling Data Management System's understanding of an App is based on the App's